List of awards and nominations received by Keane

-Awards and nominations for awards for the rock band Keane are indicated in this article.
-Keane is a British rock band formed in Battle, East Sussex by Tim Rice-Oxley (piano, synthesisers, backing vocals), Richard Hughes (drums, percussion, backing vocals), Jesse Quin (bass guitar, acoustic/electric guitar, backing vocals) and Tom Chaplin (lead vocals, acoustic/electric guitar).
+British rock band Keane, composed of Tim Rice-Oxley, Richard Hughes, Jesse Quin, and Tom Chaplin, has received numerous awards and nominations for their musical work.
 They have released five studio albums—Hopes and Fears (2004), Under the Iron Sea (2006), Perfect Symmetry (2008), Strangeland (2012) and Cause and Effect (2019).

 ASCAP/PRS Awards

 Keane has received one award from one nomination.